 Students use a laptop or other device to take notes during a particular class.

-The accessibility services office will help students to acquire books in electronic format for independent study.
+Our office will help students to acquire textbooks in electronic format for independent study.

 ** Adjusted Absences and Course Assessment Dates **